martinibiscotti/summitcables/index.md

 ## Accents
 **Price:** $3.50

-**Information:** Accents are colored stripes made out of heatshrink that are attached on your detachable.
+**Information:** Accents are colored stripes made out of heatshrink that are attached to your detachable.
 Please refer to the [heatshrink section](#heatshrink) for accent color options.

 <p align="center">
   <img src="https://summitcables.github.io/heatshrink/accents.png">